RickyOnGit/font-performance-control/README.md

  To avoid changing this demo into a cyber attack to google servers, and if we want to prevent<br>
  google killing me and you; I joke, obviously, I joke ... ;), in the example N&deg;2,  I have entered  the possibility,<br>
  for the external font files, to be stored locally setting a param option: true for locally stored and false for not.<br>
- Since, usually, we don't change fonts every day, why we have to connect each time to this external resources ?<br>
+ Since, usually, we don't change fonts every day, why we have to connect each time, to all part of the world, to load this external resources ?<br>
  Is it necessary .... ?
-My thought is no, it is not necessary, instead, it need to set the .htaccess file with<br>
+Is it fast ?
+My thought is no and speed test give me reason to belive that it is not necessary, instead, it need to set the .htaccess file with<br>
  a long time cache for the font files.<br>
  In the EXAMPLE TWO I have loaded seven different font simultaneously from only one server,<br>
  seven are too much, but I did it only for testing to show<br>